MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-ssl.md

 ## Set the gateway configuration

-Next, you'll set the application gateway.
+Next, you set the application gateway.
 You can use the **Set-AzureApplicationGatewayConfig** cmdlet with either a configuration object or with a configuration XML file.

 	Set-AzureApplicationGatewayConfig -Name AppGwTest -ConfigFile D:\config.xml